 However, by Proposition \ref{prop: right fibration of equivalences is always representable}, if $\cCi$ is finitely complete and locally cartesian closed, then, the right fibration $Eq_{b\times b}(\pi_1^*p,\pi_2^*p) \to \cCi/b\times b$ is indeed representable and represented by some object $\myuline{\mathpzc{Eq_b}}(e) \to b \times b$ in $\cCi/b \times b$.
 Then, $p \colon e \to b$ is univalent if and only if the map $\gamma$ from above is an equivalence between representable right fibrations.
 This in turn is by the $\infty$-Yoneda lemma the case if and only if the corresponding map between representing objects

 is an equivalence.
 This last statement is the definition of univalence used in \cite{gepner_univalence_2017}.

-\begin{definition}[Cf. Def. \ref{def: local class tribe}] Let $\cCi$ be an $\infty$-categeory.
+\begin{definition}[Cf. Def. \ref{def: local class tribe}] Let $\cCi$ be an $\infty$-category.
 A \textit{local class} is a class of morphisms $S$ in $\cCi$ that is closed under pullback.
-A local class in a finitely complete and locally cartesian closed $\infty$-category $\cCi$ is \textit{closed}, if $S$ is closed under composition and if for any morphism $p$ and $f \in S$, $\Pi_{p}(f) \in S$.
+A local class in a finitely complete and locally cartesian closed $\infty$-category $\cCi$ is \textit{closed}, if $S$ is closed under composition and if for all morphisms $f,g \in S$, $\Pi_{f}(g) \in S$.
 A local class is $p$-\textit{bounded} if all of its morphisms are obtained as pullbacks of some morphism $p$. \end{definition}

-\begin{definition}[Cf. Def. \ref{def: local class of pullbacks tribe}] Given a morphism $p \colon e \to b$ in an $\infty$-categeory, denote as $S_p$ the class of all morphisms that are pullbacks of $p$.
+\begin{definition}[Cf. Def. \ref{def: local class of pullbacks tribe}] Given a morphism $p \colon e \to b$ in an $\infty$-category, denote as $S_p$ the class of all morphisms that are pullbacks of $p$.
 This is a $p$-bounded local class. \end{definition}

 \begin{definition}[Cf. Def. \ref{def: enough univalent fibs tribe}] A finitely complete and locally cartesian closed $\infty$-category has \textit{enough univalent morphisms} if for every morphism $f \colon a \to x$, there is a univalent morphism $p$ such that $f \in S_p$ and $S_p$ is closed. \end{definition}